Black people and temple and priesthood policies (LDS Church): Church service

-People who married Black people
+People who married black people

-The first time a church leader taught that a non-Black person was cursed for having married a Black person was on February 6, 1835.
+The first time a church leader taught that a non-black person was cursed for having married a black person was on February 6, 1835.
 An assistant president of the church, W. W. Phelps, wrote a letter theorizing that Ham's wife was a descendant of Cain and that Ham himself was cursed for "marrying a black wife".
-Young expanded this idea, teaching that non-Black people who had children with a Black person would themselves be cursed to the priesthood, and that the law of the Lord required the couple and their children to be killed.
-(Note: Sources:) George Q. Cannon of the First Presidency reaffirmed this was the law of the Lord and explained it was to keep the descendants of Cain from getting the priesthood.
+Young expanded this idea, teaching that non-black people who had children with a black person would themselves be cursed to the priesthood, and that the law of the Lord required the couple and their children to be killed.
+George Q. Cannon of the First Presidency reaffirmed this was the law of the Lord and explained it was to keep the descendants of Cain from getting the priesthood.

-Several white members were denied access to temple ceremonies after they had married a Black person.
-One white woman was denied a temple sealing to her white husband because she had previously married a Black man, even though she had divorced him.
-Cannon argued that allowing her access to the temple would not be fair to her two daughters, which she had with her Black husband.
-Another white man was denied the priesthood because he had married a Black woman.
-In 1966, a white woman who had received her endowments was banned by local leaders from going to the temple and was told her endowments were invalid because she had since married a Black man.
+Several white members were denied access to temple ceremonies after they had married a black person.
+One white woman was denied a temple sealing to her white husband because she had previously married a black man, even though she had divorced him.
+Cannon argued that allowing her access to the temple would not be fair to her two daughters, which she had with her black husband.
+Another white man was denied the priesthood because he had married a black woman.
+In 1966, a white woman who had received her endowments was banned by local leaders from going to the temple and was told her endowments were invalid because she had since married a black man.
 Church president McKay agreed with the ban on going to the temple, but said her endowments were still valid.

-After the 1978 revelation on the priesthood, husbands of Black women could receive the priesthood and spouses of Black people could perform temple rituals.
+After 1978, husbands of black women could receive the priesthood and spouses of black people could perform temple rituals.